 Effective personal protective equipment must not allow potentially infectious materials to pass through or reach your skin, eyes, mouth, or clothes under normal conditions of use.

-General work clothes, such as uniforms, pants, shirts, or blouses, which are not intended to function as a protective barrier against hazards, are not considered to be PPE.
+The following items that are not intended to function as a protective barrier against hazards are not considered to be PPE:

 An employer must ensure employees use appropriate personal protective equipment.

 Your employer must make PPE available to you in the appropriate size and at no cost.
 Non-latex alternatives will also be made available to employees who have allergic sensitivity to latex.
 Employers must also properly clean, launder, repair, replace, or dispose of contaminated PPE as needed at no cost to the employee.

 Employees should never take contaminated clothing home to be washed.

 Disposable gloves should be a standard component of emergency response and first aid equipment and should be worn by anyone initiating emergency care.

 It is best to always wear disposable gloves when providing first aid care.